Family: Betulaceae

 Description

-American Hornbeam (Carpinus caroliniana) small native tree, found many times growing as an understory.
+American Hornbeam (Carpinus caroliniana) is a small native tree that is often found growing as an understory.
 The stem has a muscle-like shape.

 Pronunciation(kar-PI-nus)(ka-ro-lin-i-A-na)